 Can I certify a copy of a birth or death certificate?

-A Notary should not certify a copy of a birth or death certificate.
-Refer the person instead to the state Bureau of Vital Statistics or county clerk's office in the county where the birth occurred.
-For foreign birth certificates, refer the person to the consulate of the country of origin.
-Under Minnesota Statute 359 states in certifying or attesting a copy of a document or other item, the notarial officer must determine that the proffered copy is a full, true, and accurate transcription or reproduction of that which was copied.
+A Notary should not certify a copy of a birth, death or marriage certificate, instead contact the Minnesota Department of Health to obtain a copy of a birth or death certificate.
+For foreign birth certificates, contact the consulate of the country of origin.
+To obtain a copy of a marriage certificate contact the county office where the marriage took place.
+Under Minnesota Statutes 359 states in certifying or attesting a copy of a document or other item, the notarial officer must determine that the proffered copy is a full, true, and accurate transcription or reproduction of that which was copied.

 Can I certify a copy of a passport or a driver's license?

-Under Minnesota Statute 359 (359.085) states in certifying or attesting a copy of a document or other item, the notarial officer must determine that the proffered copy is a full, true, and accurate transcription or reproduction of that which was copied.
+Under Minnesota Statutes 359.085 states in certifying or attesting a copy of a document or other item, the notarial officer must determine that the proffered copy is a full, true, and accurate transcription or reproduction of that which was copied.

 Can I notarize an undated document?